CodesBySanjay/Week2/README.md

 ## 🔭 Next Steps

-After Week 2, you’ll be ready to tackle advanced Java concepts like Collections, Exception Handling, and Java I/O.
+After Week 2, we'll be ready to tackle advanced Java concepts like Collections, Exception Handling, and Java I/O.

-> 💡 Mastery of OOP lays the foundation for any serious Java developer.
-Keep coding!
+> 💡 Mastery of OOP lays the foundation for any serious Java developer!